 5) Sauce is usually the last step, swirl your sauce down the side of the pan so it doesn’t change the temperature of the food and you get

-Dedicated to the promotion of locally produced foods and crafts, the Whistler Farmers’ Market happens every Sunday from 11-4 pm in the Upper Village at the base of Blackcomb Mountain.
-Starting July 1,2015 there will also be a Wednesday maket from 3-7 PM.
+Dedicated to the promotion of locally produced foods and crafts, the Whistler Farmers’ Market happens every Sunday May to October in the Upper Village at the base of Blackcomb Mountain.
 Find more info on the Market or anything related to Whistler at Whistler.com